photo credit: Sandy Noto

 Lincoln Square Greekfest

-This festival is hosted by St. Demetrios Greek Orthodox church, and will have Greek food (with pastries and treats like loukoumades) live performances, a Greek dance troupe, and a Hellenic marketplace.
+Hosted by St. Demetrios Greek Orthodox church, this fest will have Greek food (with pastries and treats like loukoumades), live performances, a Greek dance troupe, and a Hellenic marketplace.
 Check here for details.

 Vegandale